tari-labs/tari-university/layer2scaling/scriptless-scripts/PITCHME.md

   sG=kG-exG
   $$

-- ECDSA signatures (used in Bitcoin) have the same shape, but *s* lacks some structure and *e* commits to only the message
+- ECDSA signatures (used in Bitcoin) are not linear in *x* and *r*, and thus less useful

 ---

-## Schnorr multi-signatures=Scriptless Scripts
+## Schnorr multi-signatures = Scriptless Scripts

 - The multisignature is (s,R)
   $$
   s=Σs(i)
   $$

-- It can be seen that a multisignature is already a scriptless script
+- It can be seen that a multisig is already a scriptless script
-- It can be generalised to m-of-n by linear secret sharing
+- It can be generalized to m-of-n by linear secret sharing
 - In general, scriptless scripts will see their power from these signatures being linear in all secret inputs

 ---